-Sensi, on the other hand, is only available in black.
+Sensi Touch, on the other hand, is only available in black or white.
 If the color of your thermostat is a concern, Nest offers a lot more options with a variety of finishes that should work well in any home.

 Difference #10: Warranty – One topic worthy of discussion when comparing the two devices is the quality and extent of the two devices’ warranty.
 Buying a thermostat, while not exorbitantly expensive, is still a decent investment.
 It’s nice to know that your purchase is backed by coverage in the event of a malfunction.

 The Sensi offers a 3-year warranty, which outclasses the Nest Learning Thermostat that only features 2 years of coverage.